Bonial-International-GmbH/site24x7-go/README.md

 An API client for [Site24x7](https://www.site24x7.com).
 Currently the following endpoints are implemented:

+* IT Automations
+* Location Profiles
+* Monitor Groups
 * Monitors
-* Monitor Groups
-* Location Profiles
 * Notification Profiles
 * Threshold Profiles
 * User Groups

-If you want to add support for other endpoints as well we are happy to accept Pull Requests.
+If you want to add support for other endpoints as well or want to add missing fields to an existing endpoint, we are happy to accept Pull Requests.

 Installation
 ------------